richafnu/Viva/Viva/learning/workday-create-raas-report.md

     1. Indicate report type as "Advanced."
     1. Check "Enable as Web service"
     1. Check "Optimized for performance"
-    1. In the "Data source," go to "All" and select "Workers for HCM reporting."
+    1. In the "Data source," go to "All" and select "Workers for HCM Reporting."
 Select **OK**.

 1. Add report **Fields**.

 1. Add the fields in "Columns."

+   > [!IMPORTANT]
+   > These column values are case sensitive.

     | Business object | Field | Column heading override | Column heading override XML alias |
     |  - | - | - | - |